The English Arts Chorale is an ambitious, auditioned choir of some 60 members based in Reigate, Surrey.

 It has raised thousands of pounds for charity, and ran one of the first choral training programmes for adult beginners, introducing hundreds to choral singing.

-The English Arts Chorale often performs at least one major work per season entirely from memory, creating performances of immense energy and focus.
+The English Arts Chorale frequently performs major works entirely from memory, creating performances of immense energy and focus.

 English Arts Orchestra